Fliplet/fliplet-cli/docs/API/core/app-actions.md

 ---

-## Creating an app action
+### Creating a page app action

-Use the `create` JS API to create an app action.
+Use the `create` JS API to create a page app action.
 These are the supported parameters:

 - `name` (String) a name for the action.
 Only numbers, letters, dashes and underscores are supported (e.g. `hello-world-123`)
 - `pageId` (Number) the target screen ID